lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The fragment sender MUST listen for SCHC ACK messages after having sent

 - an All-1 SCHC Fragment
-- or a SCHC ACK REQ with the W field corresponding to the last window.
+- or a SCHC ACK REQ.

 A Profile MAY specify other times at which the fragment sender MUST listen for SCHC ACK messages.
 For example, this could be after sending a complete window of tiles.